 Best Rotating Rod: Drybar The 3-Day Bender Digital Curling Iron

 Aesthetically, Drybar's signature bright yellow iron is a winner, but so is its amazing technology and curl payoff for those with shorter strands.
-Great for all hair types—from tightly coiled curls to pin-straight, this iron boasts a rotating clamp (cutting your get-ready time in half) in addition to dual ceramic heaters, infrared heating technology, and a handy digital temperature reader.
+Great for all hair types—from tightly coiled curls to pin-straight, this iron boasts a rotating clamp (which may cut your get-ready time in half) in addition to dual ceramic heaters, infrared heating technology, and a handy digital temperature reader.

 Best Rotating Rod, Runner-Up: Beachwaver Co.
 S1 Rotating Curling Iron

 The Beachwaver Co. has been making waves within the industry for a while now, and honestly, it's for good reason.
-Case in point: It rotates at two different speeds (fast or slow, take your pick), boasts ceramic technology for decreased damage, and allows you to create every iteration of curl for your short hair—from intricate and defined to loose and beachy.
+Case in point: It rotates at two different speeds (fast or slow, take your pick), boasts ceramic technology that may decrease damage, and allows you to create every iteration of curl for your short hair—from intricate and defined to loose and beachy.

 Best Cone-Shaped Rod: Paul Mitchell Neuro Angle Rod Curling Iron